ajay-sreeram/First/README.md

 my first repository

-This is Tic Tac Toe Game designed in Java the game contains 15x15 grids
+This is Tic Tac Toe Game developed in Java